Ready means three different things.

 For practitioners navigating those environments from the inside — Practitioner Mentorship →

-The goal of every engagement is to not be needed for the same problem twice.
-A club that is structurally stronger in year three than it was in year one — not because the people changed, but because the architecture finally held.
+The goal of every engagement is simple: the club should not need the same problem solved twice.
+By year three, the organisation should be structurally stronger than it was in year one — not because the people were replaced, but because the architecture finally held.

 The turning point is rarely better effort.
 It is usually better architecture.